Undergraduate Minor in Law

 For more on program requirements and course descriptions, see the Drexel University Catalog for the 2021-2022 academic year.

 Professor Rose Corrigan holds a joint appointment between the Kline School of Law and Drexel’s Department of Politics.
 She is Kline’s Associate Dean for Undergraduate Education and Director of the school’s Center for Law, Policy, and Social Action.
 Professor Corrigan’s research focuses on laws and policies related to sexual violence.
 Her teaching examines topics including constitutional law, criminal justice, law in everyday life, law and social movements.

-Professor Elena Cohen will join the Undergraduate Law program in the Winter 2022 term.
-She worked as an attorney in private practice and served as President of the National Lawyer’s Guild while completing her PhD from the Graduate Center of the City University of New York.
+Before joining the Undergraduate Law program, Professor Elena Cohen worked as an attorney in private practice and served as President of the National Lawyer’s Guild while completing her PhD from the Graduate Center of the City University of New York.
 Professor Cohen’s research examines the complicated intersections of law, religion, culture and citizenship, as well as questions of political protest, gender, sexuality and the law.

 For more information, contact Professor Rose Corrigan at UGLaw@drexel.edu.